acanon74/MITOCW-6.005/MITOCW6.005 Notes/05 Version Control.md

 Finally, HEAD points to our current commit — almost.
 We also need to remember which branch we’re working on.
 So HEAD points to the current branch, which points to the current commit.

-**The Git object graph stores each version of an individual file once , and allows multiple commits to share that one copy.
+**The Git object graph stores each version of an individual file once, and allows multiple commits to share that one copy.
 To the left is a more complete rendering of the Git object graph for our example.**

 ![hello-git-history-trees.png](../_resources/hello-git-history-trees.png)

 # Importance of Version Control

 - **Safe from bugs.** find when and where something broke look for other, similar mistakes gain confidence that code hasn’t changed accidentally.
-- **Easy to understand.** why was a change made?, what else was changed at the same time?, who can I ask about this code? .
+- **Easy to understand.** why was a change made?, what else was changed at the same time?, who can I ask about this code?.
 - **Ready for change.** all about managing and organizing changes, accept and integrate changes from other developers isolate speculative work on branches.

 # More on Git